hansenlab/hansenlab.github.io/_posts/2020-08-17-velocitybatch.md

 In our experience, this approach works best on log transformed expression measures.
 Specifically, we correct S and U for library size, and form M=U+S. Then we log transform M as log(M+1), use ComBat and invert the log transformation.
 This is what we feed to scVelo and friends.
 Note that the sum happens on the original scale.

 Furthermore, in our experience, Alevin exhibits less batch effects compared to Kallisto.
 And transformation-wise, doing ComBat on the log-scale is better than not log transforming.
 Finally, we found ComBat on the log-scale to be superior to ComBat-seq.
-We emphasize that this is just our experience based on a couple of datasets.
+We emphasize that this is just our experience based on a couple of datasets. **Update** I want to emphasize that I don't fully understand these two observations (Alevin vs. Kallisto and ComBat vs. ComBat-seq), which suggests that this may not hold in general (we do not claim to have looked at this comprehensively) or that we are not looking at this the *right* way.
+Nevertheless, I am puzzled by this, which is why I think its worth noting.

 Doing this yields the bottom row of the figure, where the two phase plots are now on the same scale.